chinamike65/hugo-tuolesi/content/book2/book2en.md

 Buddha has the ability and compassion to save all sentient beings.

-As long as the cause and condition for saving sentient beings arrives, the Buddha will surely save sentient beings without delay.
+As long as the cause and conditions for saving sentient beings arrives, the Buddha will surely save sentient beings without delay.

-(2) Dharma merits
+(2) Qualities of Dharma

 Dharma is the way to get rid of suffering and gain happiness.
 The virtue of Dharma is to free all beings from suffering, to realize their true nature, and to cut off afflictions.

 When we do things with a balanced state of mind, we will not be so impatient, we will endure humiliation and tolerance, and we know that to tolerate others is to tolerate ourselves.

-(3) The merits of the Sangha
+(3) The Qualities of the Sangha

-Sangha include Bodhisattvas, Arahants, and Dharma protectors.
+Sangha includes Bodhisattvas, Arhats, and Dharma Protectors.

-1. The merits of the Bodhisattva
+1. The Qualities of the Bodhisattva

-The Bodhisattva of the First Land cut off the obstacles of discriminating afflictions and knowledge, realized emptiness, and obtained the five supernatural powers.
+The Bodhisattva of the First Level has cut off the obstacles of discriminating afflictions and knowledge, realized emptiness, and obtained the five supernatural powers.

 After leaving the concentration, there are twelve merits: in an instant, you can see a hundred Buddhas; you can get the blessing of a hundred Buddhas; you can reach a hundred pure lands; you can manifest a hundred pure lands; you can shake a hundred worlds; you can live One hundred kalpas; able to know things before and after one hundred kalpas; able to enter one hundred meditations; able to teach one hundred Dharma doors; able to save one hundred sentient beings; able to transform one hundred incarnations; capable of incarnating one for each incarnation Hundreds of relatives.

 Every time a Bodhisattva enters a land, his merit increases tenfold compared to the previous Bodhisattva.

+**bhumis**

-For example, a bodhisattva in two places can see a thousand buddhas in a moment, a bodhisattva in three places can see 10,000 Buddhas in a moment, a bodhisattva in four places can see a hundred thousand buddhas in a moment, a bodhisattva in five places can see a million buddhas in a moment, and a bodhisattva in six places can see a million buddhas in a moment.
-You can see thousands of buddhas in an instant, a bodhisattva in the seventh place can see 100 million buddhas in an instant, a bodhisattva in the eighth can see a billion buddhas in a moment, a bodhisattva in the ninth place can see 10 billion buddhas in a moment, and a bodhisattva in the tenth place can see hundreds of billions in an instant Respect the Buddha.
+For example, a bodhisattva of the Second Stage can see a thousand buddhas in a moment, a bodhisattva of the Third Stage can see 10,000 Buddhas in a moment, a bodhisattva of the Fourth Stage can see a hundred thousand buddhas in a moment, a bodhisattva of the Fifth Stage can see a million buddhas in a moment, and a bodhisattva of the Sixth Stage can see a million buddhas in a moment.
+You can see thousands of buddhas in an instant, a bodhisattva of the Seventh Stage can see 100 million buddhas in an instant, a bodhisattva of the Eigth Stage can see a billion buddhas in a moment, a bodhisattva of the Ninth Stage can see 10 billion buddhas in a moment, and a bodhisattva of the Tenth Stage can see hundreds of billions in an instant

+Respect the Buddha.

-The same goes for the growth of other merits.
+The same goes for the growth of other qualities.

 There are nine grades of inborn afflictions, and nine grades of inborn knowledge obstacles.

 Big troubles have big, medium and small pieces, medium troubles have medium big, medium and small pieces, and small troubles have small big, medium and small pieces.

-The same is true of the obstacles to the knowledge of the Four Refugees.
+The same is true of the obstacles to the knowledge of the Four Refuges.

+---

+**MIS - emotional and cognitive obscurations** what hinders us from realizing our true nature.

+Two obscurations (Tib. སྒྲིབ་པ་གཉིས་, dribpa nyi; Wyl. sgrib pa gnyis) — emotional and cognitive obscurations.

+Emotional obscurations are defined according to their essence, cause and function.
+In essence, they are the opposite of the six paramitas, as described in the Gyü Lama:

+"Thoughts such as avarice and so on,
+These are the emotional obscurations."
+Their cause is grasping at a personal ego, or the “self of the individual”.

+They function to prevent liberation from samsara.

+Cognitive obscurations are also defined according to their essence, cause and function.
+In essence, they are thoughts that involve the three conceptual ‘spheres’ of subject, object and action.
+The Gyü Lama says:

+"Thoughts that involve the three spheres,
+These are the cognitive obscurations."
+Their cause is grasping at phenomena as truly existent, or, in other words, the “self of phenomena”.

+Their function is to prevent complete enlightenment.

+---

 The bodhisattvas of the second ground cut off the great afflictions and the hindrances of knowledge, the bodhisattvas of the third ground cut off the great afflictions and the hindrances of the knowledge, the bodhisattvas of the fourth ground cut off the great and small afflictions and the hindrances of the knowledge, and the bodhisattvas of the fifth ground cut off the great afflictions and the hindrances of the knowledge.
 The bodhisattvas of the sixth ground cut off the hindrances of middle afflictions and the hindrances of knowledge, the bodhisattvas of the seventh ground cut off the hindrances of medium and small afflictions and the hindrances of knowledge, the bodhisattvas of the eighth ground cut off the hindrances of small and great afflictions and the hindrances of knowledge, and the bodhisattvas of the nine grounds cut off the hindrances of small and medium afflictions and hindrances of knowledge. , The Bodhisattvas of the Ten Grounds cut off the obstacles of small afflictions and obstacles of knowledge.

-2. The merits of an arahant
+2. The Qualities of an Arhat

-Arahants cut off the obstacles of afflictions and obtained the five supernatural powers and various meditations.
+Arhats cut off the obstacles of afflictions and obtain the five supernatural powers and various meditations.

-Arahants have the compassion of a mother to all beings, but not the compassion of a father (taking the responsibility of leading all beings from suffering to happiness).
+Arhats have the compassion of a mother towards all beings, but not the compassion of a father (taking the responsibility of leading all beings from suffering to happiness).

-An arahant has the wisdom of a bodhisattva of the seven grounds, but has no bodhicitta.
+An Arhat has the wisdom of a bodhisattva of the seventh bhumi, but has no bodhicitta.

-3. The virtues of the supernatural guardian deity
+3. The Qualities of the Dharma protector

 The transcendent Dharma protector can do things to increase the sustenance, protect the Dharma and practitioners.